Measurement of Branching Fractions for $\Lambda_{c}^{+} \rightarrow n K_{S}^{0} \pi^{+}$ and $\Lambda_{c}^{+} \rightarrow n K_{S}^{0} K^{+}$: Event Selection

 The selection criteria for ST candidates are the same as Ref.~\cite{BESIII:2022xne}.
 The ST $\lambdacm$ baryons are identified with beam-constrained mass $M_{\rm BC}\equiv\sqrt{E_{\rm beam}^{2}/c^{4}-p^{2}/c^{2}}$, where $E_{\rm beam}$ is the beam energy and $p$ is the measured momentum of $\lambdacm$ in the c.m.~system of $e^+e^-$ collision.
 The signal and sideband regions for ST candidates are chosen as $(2.280, 2.296)\,\gevcc$ and $(2.250, 2.270)\,\gevcc$, respectively.
 Candidates falling in the signal region are retained for further signal-side reconstruction, and those falling in the sideband region are used to estimate background contributions.

 Two signal channels are reconstructed through the decays $\sigmode{1}$ and $\sigmode{2}$ with $\Ks\to\pip\pim$, recoiling against the ST candidates.
 Charged tracks detected in the MDC are required to be within a polar angle ($\theta$) range of $|\rm{cos\theta}|<0.93$, where $\theta$ is defined with respect to the $z$-axis, which is the symmetry axis of the MDC.
-The $\Ks$ candidate is reconstructed from two oppositely charged tracks satisfying $|V_{z}|<20\,\mathrm{cm}$, where $V_{z}$ denotes the distance to the interaction point (IP) along $z$-axis.
+The $\Ks$ candidate is reconstructed from two oppositely charged tracks satisfying $|V_{z}|<20\,\mathrm{cm}$, where $V_{z}$ denotes the closest distance from the track itself to the $\ee$ interaction point (IP) along $z$-axis.
 No distance constraint in $xy$ plane is required.
 A loose particle identification (PID)~\cite{Asner:2008nq} requirement is imposed on the two charged tracks.
 The loose PID procedure uses information from either the time of flight in the TOF or the $\dedx$ in the MDC to calculate $\chi^2_h$ ($h=\pi, K$) for each hadron $h$ hypothesis.
 Charged tracks from the $\Ks$ are identified as pions when either $\chi^2_{\pi}$ or $\chi^2_{K}$ is less than 4.
 The pions are constrained to originate from a common vertex.
-The decay length of the $\Ks$ candidate is required to be greater than twice the vertex resolution away from the IP, $i.e.$, $L/\sigma_{L}>2$, where $L$ and $\sigma_{L}$ denote the decay length and the vertex resolution, respectively.
+The decay length of the $\Ks$ candidate is required to be greater than twice the vertex resolution away from the IP, $i.e.$, $L/\sigma_{L}>2$, where $L$ and $\sigma_{L}$ denote the three-dimensional (3D) decay length and its uncertainty, respectively.
 If there are multiple $\Ks$ candidates, the one with the largest $L/\sigma_{L}$ is kept.